 But it’s a rare person that actually means it.
 Instead, a more honest meme might be:

-Different is uncomfortable.
-Different is something you quietly ignore, if you’re polite.
-Different doesn’t matter . . . until you don’t fit into an acceptable mould.
+‘Different’ is something you quietly ignore, if you’re ‘polite’.
+And well, ‘different doesn’t matter’ . . . until you don’t fit into an acceptable mould.
 You talk funny, you walk funny, you stare too much, or too little.
 You use big words and ideas.
-You feel too much – tone it down, girl.
+And you feel too much – tone it down, girl.
 You aren’t supposed to feel that way.
 Stop showing us your unique self.
 Stop talking about your kids.
 We don’t like it – we don’t understand.
 It makes us uncomfortable.

 A few days ago, there was another article on how schools in Australia are locking children up in cupboards and in fenced off ‘prison-like’ areas and leaving them there.
 Those kids were “too different”.
 It was only when a group of parents banded together to ask for a parliamentary enquiry that they were taken seriously.
 Some of the parents are now homeschooling their kids.
 I don’t blame them.
 I am doing the same thing, for very similar reasons – though thank goodness there were no cages involved.
 Usually, the discrimination is more subtle.

-If you think that the environment you live in, teach in, work in is inclusive, have a look around.
-If 20% of the people there aren’t disabled, then it’s not.
-If you organise events and 20% of the people aren’t disabled it’s not.
-If you’re in a gifted program and at least 9-16% of the kids in it aren’t disabled, it’s not.
+So you think that the environment you live in, teach in, work in is inclusive?
+Have a look around – if 20% of the people there aren’t disabled, then it’s not.
+When you organise events, if 20% of the people aren’t disabled it’s not inclusive.
+And if you’re in a gifted program and at least 9-16% of the kids in it aren’t disabled, it’s not either.

 If you find yourself dismissing neurodiversity, or giftedness because it ‘doesn’t matter‘ then you’re not inclusive.
 You’re discriminating, and you’re causing harm.

 If your school doesn’t have a gifted program, it’s not inclusive.
-If you don’t differentiate (really differentiate, not just more of the same material), then you’re not inclusive.
-If your gifted program would work just as well with the non-gifted, then it’s not inclusive.
-If you only use teacher recommendations to fill your gifted programs, it’s not inclusive.
+You don’t differentiate for gifted kids (really differentiate, not just more of the same material)?
+Then you’re not inclusive.
+If your gifted program works just as well with the non-gifted?
+It’s not inclusive.
+And if you only use teacher recommendations to fill your gifted programs, it’s not inclusive.